Solomon333/toDoList-app/README.md

 toDoList App

--  Add list by clicking the pen icon.
+-  Add list by clicking the pen icon

 -  Mark green list that are done